 Uses and Disclosures Based Upon Your Written Authorization

 Marketing: Your name and demographic information will not be distributed to anyone who might use it for telemarketing purposes.
 We do not sell patient lists for marketing purposes.
+Your authorization is needed for marketing communications.

-Other: All uses and disclosures not previously addressed in this Notice will require your written authorization.
-At any time you may take back ("revoke") your authorization to use or disclose Protected Health Information except to the extent that action has already been taken.
+All uses and disclosures not previously addressed in this Notice will require your written authorization.
+At any time you may take back (“revoke”) your authorization to use or disclose Protected Health Information except to the extent that action has already been taken.
 You must make your request in writing to the contact person designated in this Notice.